-Overall, it is expected that wildlife observation and photography would cause only minimal wildlife disturbance.
+Overall, it is expected that expanding wildlife observation and photography to the Viewpoint would cause only minimal wildlife disturbance, if any at all.
 As an on-going permitted activity, changes in wildlife use patterns on the Refuge are not anticipated.
 The Viewpoint is located at a safe distance and prevents most interactions with sensitive wildlife or habitat.
 Wildlife photographers can be important advocates for birds and the Refuge, if they follow simple guidelines and help educate their peers on responsible photography and wildlife observation.